AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Yes, Herodotus writes that Xerxes ordered the Hellespont to be whipped with 300 lashes after a storm destroyed his bridge across the strait.
 This is a famous passage from Herodotus’ History, and it has been interpreted in many different ways.

 Some historians believe that Xerxes was literally whipping the sea as a form of punishment.
-Others believe that the passage is meant to be symbolic and that Xerxes was lashing out at the forces of nature that had thwarted his plans.
-Still, others believe that the story is entirely apocryphal and that Herodotus made it up to make his story more dramatic.
+Others argue that the passage is symbolic and that Xerxes was lashing out at the forces of nature that had thwarted his plans.
+Still, others believe that the story is entirely apocryphal and that Herodotus fabricated it to heighten its dramatic effect.

-Regardless of whether or not Xerxes literally whipped the sea, the passage is a reminder of the Persian king’s hubris and his belief that he could control the natural world.
-It is also a reminder of the power of nature and the fragility of human creations.
+Regardless of whether Xerxes literally whipped the sea, the passage serves as a reminder of the Persian king’s hubris and his belief that he could control the natural world.
+It also serves as a reminder of nature’s power and the fragility of human creations.

 Xerxes stood on the shore of the Hellespont, his face twisted with rage.
 The storm had destroyed his bridge, and now his army was stranded on the Asian side of the strait.